shanehpdx/qa-automation-learning/01-js-fundamentals/day1/reflection.md

 I do not test with my code; he who test with his code has forgotten the face of his father.

-I test with my heart"
+I test with my heart and mind"

 'The Test Automaters Creed' adapted from Stephen King's 'Gunslingers Creed' documented in The Dark Tower series.